sahanasjay/data_journalism_portfolio/README.md

 ## Analysis of national OSHA records

-The weighted comparitive analysis in [OSHA_investigation_samples.Rmd](https://github.com/sahanasjay/data_journalism_portfolio/blob/main/howard_center_OSHA_investigation_examples/OSHA_investigation_samples.Rmd) on OSHA complaints in federal and state-plan states returned one of the key findings in the Howard Center for Investigative Journalism's stories on worker safey during COVID-19.
+The weighted comparative analysis in [OSHA_investigation_samples.Rmd](https://github.com/sahanasjay/data_journalism_portfolio/blob/main/howard_center_OSHA_investigation_examples/OSHA_investigation_samples.Rmd) on OSHA complaints in federal and state-plan states returned one of the key findings in the Howard Center for Investigative Journalism's stories on worker safey during COVID-19.

 The analysis I did to get a count of outbreaks in New Mexico stores revealed that nearly all the Walmart-owned stores in the state had seen an associated coronavirus outbreak.